CommunityToolkit/Graph-Controls/README.md

 ## Samples

-Check out our samples for getting started with authentication providers and making call to Microsoft Graph:
+Check out our samples for getting started with authentication providers and making calls to Microsoft Graph:

 - [UwpWindowsProviderSample](./Samples/UwpWindowsProviderSample)
 - [UwpMsalProviderSample](./Samples/UwpMsalProviderSample)